2024-25 Student & Parent Handbook

 TK-6: Students in grades TK-6 may not wear any makeup.
 Students may wear nail polish.
 Polish must be a light, subtle color on naturally shaped and natural nail lengths.
 Nails must be well maintained and free of designs.
 No acrylic or artificial nails.

 7-12: Students in grades 7-12 may wear makeup in soft, modestly applied colors.
 Soft natural colored eyeliner that is similar to natural eye color is allowed (e.g. brown, black, gray, blue, or green) and may be applied naturally and not excessively.
-Glitter makeup, sparkling makeup, or face paint are not allowed.
+Glitter makeup, sparkling makeup, face paint, and distracting facial accessories are not allowed .
 Nail polish on naturally shaped and natural nail lengths is allowed.
 Nails must be well maintained and free of designs.
 No acrylic or artificial nails.

 Hats and Scarves: Solid color, plain or TPS baseball caps may be worn for sun protection purposes during breaks, lunches, and P.E. only.
 Inappropriate hats will be confiscated.
 Knit hats or beanies for cold weather may also be worn.
 However, knit hats must be one solid color (red, white, blue, black, or green) with no visible logos, clean, and neat.
 All hats with a bill must be worn with the bill facing forward.
 All hats must be removed upon entering the classroom.
 Scarves are also permitted and must be solid white, navy blue, green, red, or black.